Office of the Superintendent of Financial Institutions

-This Instruction Guide (Guide) sets out the reporting requirements of actuarial reports filed with OSFI for pension plans with defined benefit provisions.
-The Guide updates the previous one published in December 2015 to reflect
+This Instruction Guide (Guide) sets out the reporting requirements of actuarial reports filed with OSFI for defined benefit pension plans, including those with defined contribution provisions.
+The Guide updates the previous one published in October 2016 to reflect

-The Guide applies to actuarial reports with a valuation date on and after October 31, 2016.
+The Guide applies to actuarial reports with a valuation date on and after September 30, 2017.
 Early adoption is permitted.
-From time to time, OSFI may require additional information not mentioned in the Guide.

 Actuarial reports should be prepared in accordance with the federal pension legislation and directives, which includes the

 Transparency and appropriate disclosure are part of good governance.
-OSFI expects plan actuaries to provide sufficient details in their actuarial report to enable another actuary to assess the reasonableness of the data, assumptions and methods used.
+OSFI expects plan actuaries to provide sufficient details in their actuarial report to enable another actuary to assess the reasonableness of the data, assumptions and methods usedFootnote 4.

 The Guide does not address specific reporting requirements related to

 The PBSA and the PBSR are the authoritative sources for requirements applicable to actuarial reports filed with OSFI.
-In the event of discrepancies between the information included in the Guide and the federal pension legislation, the PBSA and PBSR shall prevail.
+In the event of discrepancies between the information included in the Guide and the federal pension legislation, the latter shall prevail.

-An actuarial report may be filed at other intervals or times as the Superintendent may direct.
+An actuarial report may be filed at other intervals or times as the Superintendent may directFootnote 9.

 An interim actuarial report would normally satisfy this requirement.
 While its contents may be condensed, the actuary should still ensure that any interim report fully complies with the reporting requirements of the CIA Standards and Guidance.